Is there a digital skills crisis?

 of all tech jobs advertised are for Software Developers, the number one role required

-An estimated 55% of UK businesses have all six Essential Digital Skills
+An estimated 78% of people have the Essential Digital Skills for work

 Digital skills requirements in the tech sector